The Eclipse + Maven problem

 Of course, it would be better if this step weren’t necessary, and Eclipse pointed toward Maven output by default.
 I can see the reasons why they don’t, though:

-2. For the “/target” directory to always be up-to-date automatically, Maven would have to run in the background every time a file changed.
-Maven is way too slow and memory-hungry for that to be feasible.
+” directory to always be up-to-date automatically, Maven would have to run in the background every time a file changed.
+Maven is way too slow and memory-hungry for that to be feasible. - Without Maven running in the background, you would have to remember to run Maven manually or else your Eclipse-driven deployments won’t be valid.
+Eclipse will look for a “

-However, in those cases where you have Maven doing some manipulation on the files, such that “/src” will not be the same as “/target“… then it’s good to have the ability to point Eclipse toward “/target” on a per-project module basis.
+” on a per-project module basis.
 Just remember to run your Maven build prior to having Eclipse republish your application on Tomcat.